louisgag/redshiftAdjust/README.md

 - [Redshift](https://github.com/jonls/redshift) and [bc](https://www.gnu.org/software/bc/) must be installed.
 - The auto-ajust function of Redshift must not be enabled.
 - On Gnome-based systems such as Ubuntu you may want to disable auto adjustment of brightness, because it may periodically reset your brightness even if your monitor does not support it.
-You can do it with this command: `gsettings set org.gnome.settings-daemon.plugins.power ambient-enabled false`
+You can do it with this command: `gsettings set org.gnome.settings-daemon.plugins.power ambient-enabled false`.
+- If despite disabling auto-adjusting the brightness and gamma your system still does it you can also setup another keyboard shortcut to recall your last settings by running adjScreen.sh without arguments.